Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight

-In the previous section, we have focused on the dust properties of individual clumps in FL957.
-In this section, we examine the statistical dust properties using all 376 clumpy galaxies identified in our simulations.
+In the previous section, we have focused on the dust observables of individual clumps in FL957.
+In this section, we examine the statistical dust observables using all 376 clumpy galaxies identified in our simulations.
 For each system, we show the results of the z-axis projection, as star-forming clumps are identified along this axis (see Section \ref{subsec:clump_identification}).
 Since the 376 clumpy systems have diverse morphologies, and merger-induced clumps at high-redshifts are distributed in 3D rather than confined to a single plane, the fixed z-axis projection is effectively equivalent to a random orientation.
-Figure \ref{fig:dust_properties_statistical} shows various dust properties of the clump and diffuse components, plotted as a function of the corresponding system-integrated values.
+Figure \ref{fig:dust_properties_statistical} shows various dust observables of the clump and diffuse components, plotted as a function of the corresponding system-integrated values.
 We compare four key quantities: dust peak temperature, V-band attenuation, UV slope, and IRX.

 The top-left panel shows that clumps exhibit larger scatter in dust temperature than the diffuse components and systematically show higher dust temperatures.
 Some clumps have $T_{\rm d, peak} \sim 65$ K, approximately 20 K higher than typical system-integrated values ($T_{\rm d, peak} \sim 45$ K), while the median values for clump and diffuse components are almost the same, $\sim 45$--$47$ K (see Table \ref{table:statistical_dust_properties}).
 These clumps with elevated dust temperatures reflect compact star formation regions, as discussed in Section \ref{subsec:case_study}.
 Interestingly, 23\% of clumps have lower $T_{\rm d, peak}$ than the system-integrated values.
 These clumps have higher SFR surface densities (median: $\Sigma_{\rm SFR}= 172 \, M_\odot\, {\rm yr^{-1}\, kpc^{-2}}$) than the remaining clumps (median: $\Sigma_{\rm SFR}= 90 \, M_\odot\, {\rm yr^{-1}\, kpc^{-2}}$), leading higher dust column densities and stronger dust-shielding, which results in lower dust temperatures in the clumps.